Introducing the Indie i2

 List of design features:

 Lightweight and Portable – To be transportable I wanted to keep the weight as low as possible though still keep the functionality of the printer.
-For this reason I decided to base the design around the smaller Nema 14 stepper motors that provide more than enough torque.
+For this reason I decided to base the design around the smaller Nema 14 stepper motors that provide more than enough torque in a much smaller package.
 I also designed the printer so that it can be flat packed by splitting it down to the 3x main axes to be safely stored in a case for transport.

-Versatile – To be able to increase the adaptability of the printer for use with different types of materials (PLA/ABS etc) and allow further development of the use of these materials I wanted to incorporate a heated bed.
-This would also alleviate any potential bed adhesion problems.
+Versatile – To be able to increase the adaptability of the printer for use with different types of material (PLA/ABS etc) and allow further development of the use of these materials I incorporated a heated bed.
+This would also hopefully alleviate any potential bed adhesion problems.